Deep Learning with Uncertainty Quantification for Predicting the Segmentation Dice Coefficient of Prostate Cancer Biopsy

 \section{Abstract}

-Deep learning models (DLMs) can achieve state-of-the-art performance in medical image segmentation and classification tasks.
-However, DLMs that do not provide feedback for their predictions such as Dice coefficients (Dice) have limited deployment potential in real-world clinical settings.
-Uncertainty estimates can increase the trust of these automated systems by identifying predictions that need further review but remain computationally prohibitive to deploy.
-In this study, we use a DLM using randomly initialized weights and Monte Carlo dropout (MCD) to segment tumors from microscopic Hematoxylin and Eosin (H\&E) dye stained prostate core biopsy RGB images.
-We devise a novel approach that uses multiple clinical region-based uncertainties from a single image (instead of the entire image) to predict Dice of the DLM model output by linear models.
-Image level uncertainty maps were generated and showed correspondence between imperfect model segmentation and high levels of uncertainty associated with specific prostate tissue regions with or without tumors.
-Results from this study suggest that linear models can learn coefficients of uncertainty quantified deep learning and correlations [Spearman's correlation (p $<$ 0.05)] to predict Dice scores of specific regions of medical images.
+Deep learning models (DLMs) can achieve state- of-the-art performance in histopathology image segmentation and classification, but have limited deployment potential in real-world clinical settings.
+Uncertainty estimates of DLMs can increase trust by identifying predictions and images that need further review.
+Dice scores and coefficients (Dice) are benchmarks for evaluation of image segmentation performance, but usually not evaluated with DLM uncertainty quantification.
+This study reports DLM’s trained with uncertainty estimations, using randomly initialized weights and Monte Carlo dropout, to segment tumors from microscopic Hematoxylin and Eosin dye stained prostate core biopsy histology RGB images.
+Image level maps showed significant correlation [Spearman’s rank (p $<$ 0.05)] between overall and specific prostate tissue image sub-region uncertainties with model performance estimations by Dice.
+This study reports that linear models that can predict Dice segmentation scores from multiple clinical sub-region based uncertainties of prostate cancer can be a more comprehensive performance evaluation metric without loss in predictive capability of DLMs with a low root mean square error.